 The business environment is filled with competitive forces from other companies as well as other requirements that require the company to refine and improve its operations.
 These forces will require the company to stay competitive and the only way to achieve that goal is by continuously refining operations.
-Refining operations could mean investing in improved technology, performing more research and developing marketing strategies.
+Refining operations could mean investing in improved technology, performing more research or developing marketing strategies.

 Now that we have a general understanding of business, we can begin to study topics directly related to accounting and what role it plays in the business environment.
 As you can see from the above explanations, accounting information will be essential to carrying out all the tasks above.

-Accounting at its most basic level is an information science that measures, records and communicates relevant business information to users of accounting information.
+Accounting at its most basic level is the information science that measures, records and communicates relevant business information to users of accounting information.
 With this definition in mind, accounting is often referred to as the language of business due to its ability to communicate important business information.
-Without a basic understanding of accounting, many important financial documents will be mysterious and incomprehensible to fully understand.
+Without a basic understanding of accounting, many important financial documents will be mysterious or incomprehensible to fully understand.
 For any individual who wants to use financial documents or have a career in the business world, a basic understanding of accounting is essential.

 As was stated above, accounting measures, records and communicates relevant business information.
 Since these three functions are the basis of accounting, we should explain each one in complete detail:

-The ultimate goal of accounting information is to allow users of that information to make effective business decisions.
+The ultimate goal of accounting information is to allow users of that information to make effective decisions.

 The earliest known form of accounting dates to the Mesopotamian era (3100 BC – 539 BC) when writing, money, and counting were developed.
 During this era, temples became the center of commerce and taxation.
-The advancement of record keeping quickly gained need.
+The advancement of record keeping quickly gained a need.
 Similar record keeping systems were also noted during the time in different parts of the world.
 As civilizations advanced, accounting became more organized and the practice of auditing (verifying accuracy of the books) became common in Ancient Egypt.
 By the time of the Roman Empire (27 BC – 395 AD), detailed financial records were being created to record detailed information about the financial state of the Roman government.
 The field of accounting gradually gained widespread use, but remained mostly of simple methods.

-Modern methods of accounting weren’t widely known until an Italian mathematician named Luca Pacioli published a book entitled Summa de arithmetica, geometria, proportioni et proportionalita (Summary of arithmetic, geometry, proportions and proportionality).
+Modern methods of accounting weren’t widely known until an Italian mathematician named Luca Pacioli published a book entitled Summa de arithmetica, geometria, proportioni et proportionalita (summary of arithmetic, geometry, proportions and proportionality).
 This book contained a summary of mathematical methods as well as the first recorded description of an accounting method called the double-entry system.
 It is important to note that Pacioli did not create the methods of double-entry accounting; he simply described the methods that were currently in use by Venetian merchants of the time.
 After the publication of summa de arithmetica, the book became the only textbook that covered accounting topics for the next 150 years and became the premier book for accounting apprentices to learn the profession.
 Many of the earliest known accounting vocabulary, such as debit, credit, account and journal, originated from Pacioli’s writings.
 The summa was originally written in Italian, however, an English translation is available from the Pacioli Society.

 Pacioli eloquently described the reasoning behind writing the summa’s section on accounting: